monkey-0028/Restaurant-management-system/README.md

 * **restart** option changes the day number.
 So that without closing the programme, you can collect 5-day data.
     * **day** used here is not the actual day, it is virtual not real-time based application

-> if you find any error, you can open an issue, I will appretiate that.
+> if you find any error, you can open an issue.